 - dental problems – including smaller than normal teeth, oddly shaped teeth, widely spaced teeth and a misaligned bite

 - cardiovascular problems – common heart problems include narrowed aorta (aortic stenosis) and narrowed pulmonary artery (pulmonary stenosis)

 - hypercalcaemia – higher than normal levels of calcium circulating in the blood

 - colic – it is thought that the colic or irritability frequently experienced by babies with Williams syndrome may be caused by hypercalcaemia

-- hernias – include groin and umbilical (belly button) hernias
+- hernias – groin and umbilical (belly button) hernias

-- kidney problems – include variations in shape and function
+- kidney problems – including variations in shape and function

-- muscle and joint problems – include poor muscle tone, weak muscles, overly loose joints, muscle contractures and poor physical coordination.
+- muscle and joint problems – including poor muscle tone, weak muscles, overly loose joints, muscle contractures and poor physical coordination.